 Application for graduation must be made through MyKU, following the directions provided.
 Candidates should contact the Registrar's Office for questions.
 Please note that graduation (formal ceremony) occurs only in May and December.
 However, recommendations to the Pennsylvania Department of Education for issuance of Reading Specialist Certification will be made upon completion of all requirements.
-Also, for salary purposes, a letter can be sent to a school district indicating completion of program requirements.
+Also, for salary purposes, upon request, a letter can be sent to a school district indicating completion of program requirements.

 Application for Certification:

 The Pennsylvania Department of Education now requires that each candidate submit her/his application online using the Teacher Information Management System (TIMS).
 Application should be made after the completion of all requirements which includes obtaining a passing score on the Reading Specialist Praxis Exam and receiving your final GPA.
 How to apply for teacher certification

 Widener Doctoral Program